alces-software/flight-appliance-docs/docs/source/launch-aws/manual-launch.rst

 To proceed with adding compute nodes to your cluster, launch further instances through the EC2 console and configure them as slave nodes (i.e. compute nodes) by using the ``alces configure node`` command and specifying the ``slave`` node role.

-.. note:: When configuring a slave node, you must supply the same **Cluster UUID** and **Cluster secret** values specified for other nodes in the cluster or the instance will be unable to communicate with the rest of the cluster.
+.. note:: When configuring a slave node, you must supply the same **Cluster name**, **Cluster UUID** and **Cluster secret** values specified for other nodes in the cluster or the instance will be unable to communicate with the rest of the cluster.
+The **Master node IP address** from ``alces about identity`` on the master node will also need to be specified.

-Note that you may use your own autoscaling group configuration or simply manually launch individual instances.
+.. tip:: You may use your own autoscaling group configuration or simply manually launch individual instances.